 It’s as if Anise was asking us directly: ‘why are you still interested in getting other endings? aren’t you satisfied with the happy ending you got for this certain character?’
 That notion truly breaks the 4th wall and it’s ravishing (Anise even mentions multiple times that you’re playing her game).
 The wonders of Anise’s route don’t end there.
 Another thing I found very amusing and original was something that I’ve never seen before in a visual novel with routes (and would very much like to see more often): the MC being confronted by their love interests over everything that transpired in the game.
 A tremendously creative idea worthy of applause.
 There’s just something really captivating (as well as terrifying) about characters who demand an explanation for the protagonist’s actions in routes that aren’t their own (

 Sergio’s tears and Festus sad expression broke my fucking heart though).
 After that, there isn’t much of a “route” perse, but rather a very long conversation between the MC and Anise, where she asks them lots of questions about morality.
 It may not be a traditional route but the questions really make you think and they’re not easy to answer at all.
 Still, you don’t have to worry about raising or lowering Anise’s affection here, since the ending you get with her is determined by two choices alone: to be with her forever or to leave in order to try to be happy with your favorite character.
 The other reason why Anise is interested in the MC is because she believes they are like her: selfish and self-preserving.
 But the unexpected truth that’s shown to us by no other than the MC is that they aren’t similar to Anise, it’s Anise who is similar to humans because she too has a wish.
 Despite her patronizing attitude, Anise is lonely and wants someone similar to her to remain by her side.
 Yet she dismisses humans’ attempts to find happiness, finding it ridiculous and disgusting.
-However, like the MC tells her, suffering may be awful but humans still accept as a part of life since, because there is suffering, they understand the concept of happiness: “struggling is not a pointless existence – it is our existence”.
+However, like the MC tells her, suffering may be awful but humans still accept it as a part of life since, because there is suffering, they understand the concept of happiness: “struggling is not a pointless existence – it is our existence”.
 Anise isn’t my favorite character but I liked the way she interacted with the player in every route, apart from her own, making comments on the player’s decisions, taunting them and cruelly telling them that they have a ‘choice’ in the decisions they make.